“Almost any religious system which fosters unearthly love is potentially a nursery for mystics…” — Evelyn Underhill

 It would appear Ms. Underhill sees it not as an emotion but as a doorway to mysticism.
 We agree.
 Anyone who has ever been “in love” can attest to the power of this emotion.
 Some say the virtues of heart; Love, Friendliness, Compassion, and Happiness are mystical energies.
 These energies originate from a place deep within the Universe.
 These virtues of the spirit are flowing to us and through us, if we can align with them.
 We can’t force them.

-You can’t legislate the divine substance of love.
-We see institutions attempting to do this.
+You can’t legislate the divine substance of love, but institutions attempt to do this.
 We see references to love in all the Abrahamic religions (3).
 These are the religions of Semitic origin, Judaism, Christianity, and Islam.
-However, these references to love are negated when we find references to gender discrimination, racial and ethnic prejudice, and genocide within the same text.
+However, they also contain references to gender discrimination, racial and ethnic prejudice, and genocide.
 These latter references take precedence in the formulation of practice and policy.
 The actions of these religions demonstrate that love is not a priority.

 So, you can speak of love and peace.
 However, if your intentions are the opposite, then the results will show in your actions.
 Religions may attempt to place their stamp of ownership on some mystics.
 But the mystics will always remain in a world of their own beyond the walls of doctrine and dogma.